Safely Working with Gas Discharge Lamps and

 balances electrode wear and reduces mercury distribution problems.

-film of metal condensation that shorts the starting electrode to the nearby
+of metal condensation that shorts the starting electrode to the nearby main

-main electrode.
-This may make some brands, models, and sizes of mercury
+electrode.
+This may make some brands, models, and sizes of mercury lamps unable

-lamps unable to start after some use.
-The negative main electrode will not
+to start after some use.
+The negative main electrode will not release as much

-release as much vaporized electrode material, since the electrode material
+vaporized electrode material, since the electrode material easily forms positive

-ballasts that give the bulb AC.
-In metal halide lamps, ions from the
+that give the bulb AC.
+In metal halide lamps, ions from the molten halide salts

 There are a few specialized metal halide lamps that are made to work on DC.

-lamps often also must be operated only in specific positions, and only with
+often also must be operated only in specific positions, and only with the type

-the type of current they were designed for in order to achieve the proper
+of current they were designed for in order to achieve the proper distribution of

-distribution of active ingredients within the arc tube and to achieve proper
+active ingredients within the arc tube and to achieve proper electrode usage.

-sodium forms positive ions more easily than the mercury does and drifts
+forms positive ions more easily than the mercury does and drifts towards the

-towards the negative electrode.
-The positive end can go dim from a lack
+negative electrode.
+The positive end can go dim from a lack of sodium.
+In

-of sodium.
-In addition, if any part of the arc tube is filled with a
+addition, if any part of the arc tube is filled with a mixture containing

-is likely to drift to the negative end of the arc tube, and hot glass will
+likely to drift to the negative end of the arc tube, and hot glass will almost

-almost certainly experience destructive electrolysis problems if exposed to
+certainly experience destructive electrolysis problems if exposed to hot sodium

 Special purpose HID lamps such as xenon and HMI

-high pressure sodium.
-You can get these at home centers, although usually
+pressure sodium.
+You can get these at home centers, although usually only in

-only in wattages up to 400 watts.
-These versions of HID lamps are
+wattages up to 400 watts.
+These versions of HID lamps are optimized for high

 However, the arc surface brightness of these lamps is roughly equal to the

-halogen lamp filaments.
-For some applications such as endoscopy and movie
+lamp filaments.
+For some applications such as endoscopy and movie projection, it

-projection, it is necessary to have a much more concentrated light source.
+is necessary to have a much more concentrated light source.
+This is where

-This is where specialized HID lamps such as short arc lamps and HMI lamps
+specialized HID lamps such as short arc lamps and HMI lamps come in.

-duty electrodes spaced only a few millimeters apart at the tips.
-The bulb
+electrodes spaced only a few millimeters apart at the tips.
+The bulb may contain

-input is at least several hundred and more typically a few thousand watts
+at least several hundred and more typically a few thousand watts per centimeter

-needed or where one cannot have the high voltage starting pulses needed
+or where one cannot have the high voltage starting pulses needed for xenon short

 Xenon short arc lamps are more common than mercury ones, since they do not